Foreign Rights List

 Features a four page gatefold: The Nile from the Pharaohs until Today

-Rights sold to China, Korea, Spain, France, USA (worldwide), Romania, Hungary and Russia
+Rights sold to China, Korea, Spain, France, USA (worldwide), Romania, Hungary, Russia and Italy

 Silke Lambeck, Karsten Teich